-Even for non-Charisma character, the Bard has a lot to offer between extra proficiencies, spellcasting (including ritual casting), and numerous powerful low-level class features, many of which use your Bonus Action or work outside of combat so they won't conflict with most of your other class features.
+Even for non-Charisma characters, the Bard has a lot to offer between extra proficiencies, spellcasting (including ritual casting), and numerous powerful low-level class features, many of which use your Bonus Action or work outside of combat so they won't conflict with most of your other class features.

 Bardic Inspiration is just incredibly useful, and even if you never improve the die, increasing your Charisma will add more uses so it's a great option for other Charisma-based spellcasters like paladins, sorcerers, and warlocks, as well other characters who might have high Charisma like some rogues.

 The Bard's spellcasting at 1st level isn't going to be stunningly powerful, but it includes some great healing and support options like Healing Word and Heroism, and you do get ritual casting with the handful of bard spells that you learn. : If you have decent Charisma, a single level of bard gets you quite a bit.
-Light armor (great for sorcerers), proficiency in any one skill and and instrument, plus some staple bard features.
+Light armor (great for sorcerers), proficiency in any one skill and an instrument, plus some staple bard features.

 Jack of All Trades is why you're really here.
 Ironically, it's more useful with skills if you have fewer skill proficiencies so it's a great option for multiclassed characters who didn't start as a bard or rogue, but its benefits don't stop with skills.
-I've found a long a list of other cases where it applies and they're listed on my Bard Handbook. : Song of rest is always nice, but beyond low levels the extra d6 will quickly feel like an insignificant addition to other healing during a Short Rest.
+I've found a long list of other cases where it applies and they're listed on my Bard Handbook. : Song of rest is always nice, but beyond low levels the extra d6 will quickly feel like an insignificant addition to other healing during a Short Rest.
 It's like sprinkles on top of a big bowl of ice cream: It looks nice and it feels nice, but it's not really doing much at that point.

 - : The benefits of your bard college will vary by college.
 Expertise is useful on nearly every character, and you get to pick two proficiencies.
 If you're not sure, Perception is always a good choice.